 Oregon Quarter Error Value

-One of the more prevalent 2005 Oregon state quarter errors is the broadstrike — which is typically worth around $25.
+One of the more prevalent 2005 Oregon state quarter errors is the broadstrike — which is typically worth around $20 to $30.
 Other valuable Oregon quarter errors include off-center strikes and die breaks.

 See all of the Oregon state quarter errors.

 The most valuable 1999 Pennsylvania quarter error is one of the rarest and most valuable of all error coins that were struck on experimental planchets — or coin blanks.
 There are only a few of these 1999 Pennsylvania error coins that are known to exist.

 There are several other 1999 Pennsylvania quarter errors, as well!

 South Carolina Quarter Error Value

 There are around a half dozen different kinds of 2000 South Carolina state quarter errors with values as high as $200.
 Some of these are more obscure, others highly obvious — and they range from weird occurrences of missing letters to drastic off-center strikes.